d3christ/spanwiki/wiki/manual/naming_convention.md

 Here is the lab's naming convention for fmri subjects:

 Use the date, bumped first letter of last name, and number during that day.
-So if brian was scanned as the second subject on may 13, 2020, it would be:
+So if Brian was scanned as the second subject on may 13, 2020, it would be:

 200513l2